Communication plan template

 facebookx-twitterlinkedin

-Miscommunications happen.
-In life, miscommunications might mean you arrive at a restaurant 10 minutes late or forget it’s your turn to host a weekly dinner.
-In project management, miscommunications can be more consequential—leading to project scope creep, missed deadlines, and unhappy stakeholders.
+Miscommunications are common.
+In everyday life, they might cause you to show up late to a restaurant or forget to host a weekly dinner.
+In project management, though, miscommunication can have a bigger impact, such as scope creep, missed deadlines, and dissatisfied stakeholders.

 What is a communication plan?